 Astrid spoke in a fortissimo voice, startling the sleeping brown bear.

 Merriam-Webster defines fortissimo as “very loud” and states it is a word used “in the direction of music.”
 Does it sound right in the sentence above?
-I think it works if you’re writing comedy.
-If you’re being serious, though, the word fortissimo sounds silly at best.
+I think it might work if you’re writing comedy.
+It is definitely not the correct word to use if you’re being serious, though.
+In the latter case, the word fortissimo sounds silly at best.
 It is not the proper word given the context of the sentence.

 Of course, you could do worse, you could choose a word from the “second sense” grouping (indicated by the number 2 in parenthesis in the entry above), and make a terrible mess altogether: